wearefrank/ladybug/MANUAL_TEST.md

 **Step 20:** In the Frank!Framework, use "Test a Pipeline" to run adapter "processXml" with input message `<person2>Jan Smit</person2>
 `.

-**Step 30:** In Ladybug (on port 4200), go to the Debug tab.
+**Step 30:** In Ladybug, go to the Debug tab.
 Press the refresh button to refresh the table of reports.
 Check that the following are true:

 * The last two reports have in their "Name" column the value `Pipeline processXml`.
 * The second-last report is green to indicate success.
 * The last report is red to indicate failure.

 **Step 40:** Open the second-last report (the successful one).
 It should appear in the tree view below the table.

+**Step 43:** Check that not the root node of the report but the child node right below that is selected by default.

-Check that at least the following nodes exist with the shown indentation:
+**Step 46:** Check that at least the following nodes exist with the shown indentation:

 * Directory icon `Pipeline processXml`.
-  * Right arrow `Pipeline processXml`.
+  * Right arrow `Pipeline processXml` (selected by default, **step 43**).
     * Right arrow `Pipe validate`.
       * Information `Pipe validate`.
       * Left arrow `Pipe validate`.